 # Enterprise Workbot vs Legacy slash commands

 We strongly recommend using Enterprise Workbots to configure your slash command, as custom integrations is a legacy feature that will eventually be deprecated (no news as to when just yet).
-Legacy slash commands also does not support some of the functionalities that Enterprise Workbots have.
+Legacy slash commands also does not support some functionalities that Enterprise Workbots have.

 Enterprise Workbot slash commands requires creating a new Slack app, and connecting it to Workato via a custom OAuth profile, while legacy slash commands does not.
 You can add legacy slash commands to a Slack workspace directly from the Slack app directory.

 Here is a detailed comparison table between the Enterprise Workbot slash commands and the legacy slash commands.

 |Features||Enterprise Workbot slash commands||Legacy slash commands|